 Mukteshwar, 52 km from Nainital, is another pristine Himalayan resort.
 Covered with orchards and thick coniferous forest, it provides a majestic view of the Himalayas and the Almora town below in glittering moonlit nights.

 Jim Corbett National Park is ideal for the wildlife enthusiast.
-The park is home to 488 different species of plants and wide variety of wild life including the endangered tiger and around 600 species of birds.
+The park is home to 488 different species of plants and a wide variety of wildlife including the endangered tiger and around 600 species of birds.